 Recommendations

-In discussing the angles of inclination of parts of vertebrae, it is essential to have a rigorously defined baseline: a concept of what is meant by the directions cranial and caudal, and therefore what axis is defined as horizontal, and therefore what is vertical.
+When describing vertebral anatomy, it is essential to have a rigorously defined baseline: a concept of what is meant by the directions cranial and caudal, and therefore what axis is defined as horizontal, and therefore what is vertical.
 In this paper, we have proposed four candidate definitions.
 At minimum, we advocate that each paper that discusses vertebral shape and the inclination of parts should explicitly adopt some specific definition of “horizontal”, and use it consistently.

 We recommend that the neural-canal-is-horizontal definition should be used in most cases, for the following reasons: